akumuli/Documentation/Reading-data-using-the-HTTP-API.md

 As you can see, the new metric name will be created by concatenating original metric name with function name using ':' as a separator, and if you're using several aggregation functions several metric names will be concatenated using '|' as a separator (as in `join` query and bulk-load format).

 You can use `range`, `where`, `group-by`, `order-by`, `limit`, `offset`, and `output` fields the same way as in `select` query.

+### Error handling

+Query parsing errors are reported using the [RESP protocol](https://redis.io/topics/protocol).
+The only line in the response will be started with '-' followed by the error message.

+Some errors can be reported using the HTTP error codes (e.g. when the wrong API endpoint is used).
+The query parsing errors are reported using the error messages and the query processing errors usually reported using the HTTP error codes.